YuGu3327/FE_model_updating_for_solid_beam/README.md

 11. Finally, the residuals are combined to create the final output, which represents the fitness of the solution.

-In short, this script is setting up, running, and processing the results of an ABAQUS simulation, and then comparing these results to experimental data.
-The script is designed to be used in an optimization loop, where the `parameter` input would be updated in each iteration to try and minimize the output of the `fitness` function (i.e., the difference between the simulated and experimental results).
 ======================================================================
 1. **inpmodify**
    This script is used to modify an ABAQUS input file (.inp) according to some new data from a text file.
 The script performs the following operations: